Pollen: High-throughput Federated Learning Simulation via Resource-Aware Client Placement: Experimental Design

-We consider two hardware configurations that reflect common research centres, namely \emph{single-node} and \emph{multi-node}.
-We also further distinguish between simulations using \emph{homogeneous} and \emph{heterogeneous} GPUs.
-As previously indicated, all the FedScale, Google Speech, and Shakespeare experiments use a fixed batch size.
-This makes differences in worker VRAM attributable only to model size and input data shape.\\
+Using two representative GPU types, we consider two hardware configurations that reflect common research clusters, namely \emph{single-node} and \emph{multi-node}.
+Experiments were run on the Slurm~\citep{SLURM} scheduler to respect common environmental conditions of computing clusters.

-\textbf{Single-node:} Our single-node experiments are all run on \emph{node 0} containing Nvidia A40 GPUs and an Intel (R) Xeon (R) Gold 6152 with $88$ cores.
-For OpenImage, the A40s are filled with $13$ workers each, given the size of ShuffleNetV2~\citep{shufflenet} and the input size.
-For Google Speech, we use only $4$ workers per GPU due to data loading requirements, while for Shakespeare, we use $10$ workers total to match the number of clients.
-Each A40 is paired with $11$ CPU cores out of the $88$ mentioned above.
-We run all our experiments with \emph{Two homogeneous GPUs} on this node using two A40s with 22 CPU cores available.\\
+\textbf{Single-node:} Our \emph {single-node} experiments were run on \emph{node 0} containing Nvidia A40 GPUs and an Intel (R) Xeon (R) Gold 6152 with \num{88} cores.
+One A40, due to the scheduler limitations, is paired with \num{11} CPU cores out of \num{88}.
+Our experiments use a \emph{homogeneous} setup with \emph{a single GPU} on this node, i.e.~one Nvidia A40 with 11 CPU cores.